|View on QuantumAI||Run in Google Colab||View source on GitHub||Download notebook|

 In this notebook, we show how to program a quantum circuit for Pasqal using cirq.
 The first step is to import cirq, and Pasqal custom classes.
 We use

-PasqalVirtualDevice to showcase how Cirq enforces Pasqal's devices' restrictions throughout the process (note that unconstrained circuit generation is also supported through the
+PasqalVirtualDevice to showcase how Cirq enforces Pasqal's devices' restrictions throughout the process.

 Create an array of qubits on a lattice

-width=6 height=6 depth=1 # Creating p_qubits, a list of ThreeDQubits. p_qubits=[ThreeDQubit(row, col, lay) for row in range(width) for col in range(height) for lay in range(depth)]
+width=6 height=6 depth=1 # Creating p_qubits, a list of ThreeDQubits. p_qubits=[ThreeDQubit(row, col, layer) for row in range(width) for col in range(height) for layer in range(depth)]

 Notice how we are fixing